Bumshakalaka/krAIna/README.md

 ---
 *Note*:
-By default, the highest priority has Azure OpenAI LLM, next OpeAI and the last Anthropic.
+By default, the highest priority has Azure OpenAI LLM, next OpenAI and the last Anthropic.
 Thus, if all API keys exist, Azure OpenAI is selected.
-If OpenAI and Anthropic, OpenAi is selected.
+If OpenAI and Anthropic, OpenAI is selected.
 ---
 *Note*:
 Versioning and auto-updating of the `kraina.db` schema are not supported at this time.